Dr. Angela Scarpa's

 Background Info.

-Megan is a fifth-year PhD student in the Clinical Science area with an interest in an interdisciplinary approach to understanding autism in adulthood.
+Megan is currently completing her internship at the Priority Behavioral Health Psychology program at Rochester Institute of Technology.
+She has an interest in an interdisciplinary approach to understanding autism in adulthood.
 Specifically, she utilizes multiple levels of qualitative and quantitative analysis (e.g., physiological, behavioral, self-report) to study the developmental perspective of autism and experiences of autistic individuals.
 In her clinical training, she is committed to utilizing evidence-based assessment practices and promoting neurodivergent affirming mental health care.
 When she is not in the lab, Megan enjoys practicing yoga, traveling around the world, and watching lots of television.
 She is a California native but has found a second home in Blacksburg.
 Let’s go, Hokies!

 Megan Fok, M.S.